Dennis Collander: Hammarby IF

-On 12 January 2022, Collander transferred to Hammarby IF in Allsvenskan, signing a four and a half-year contract until the summer of 2026.
+On 12 January 2022, Collander transferred to Hammarby IF in Allsvenskan, signing a four-and-a-half-year contract until the summer of 2026.
 The transfer fee was reportedly set at around 4,5 million SEK.
 Collander featured in the final of the 2021–22 Svenska Cupen, in which Hammarby lost by 4–5 on penalties to Malmö FF after the game ended in a 0–0 draw.
-On 22 July 2022, it was announced that Collander would be sidelined for several months due to an other knee injury.
+On 22 July 2022 after making five appearances in Allsvenskan, it was announced that Collander would be sidelined for several months due to an other knee injury, eventually leading to him missing the rest of the 2022 season.
+In May 2023, when he had returned to training, Collander suffered a cruciate ligament injury, expected to keep him sidelined for the rest of the year.

 International career

 Between 2017 and 2019, Collander won 22 caps for the Swedish national under-17 team, scoring twice.
 He briefly captained the side and was called up to the 2019 UEFA European Under-17 Championship, where Sweden was eliminated in the group stage.

 On 3 June 2021, Collander made his debut for the Swedish national under–21 team, in a 2–0 win against Finland.